-The all-new second generation XC60 is the complete package offering bold, athletic styling, a range of generously-equipped trim levels, a choice of punchy efficient engines and all the safety features you could possibly wish for.
-It can even drive itself!
+The all-new second generation Volvo XC60 is the complete package offering bold, athletic styling, a range of generously-equipped trim levels, a choice of punchy efficient engines and all the safety features you could possibly wish for.
+Available with plug in or mild hybrid technology and it can even drive itself!

 The goodDynamic styling, packed with technology and choice of punchy engines